Medical Setting Kink

 Clinical lineage

-The interest has no single documented coinage as a named diagnosis; "medical play" is a community term rather than a clinical one, and neither the DSM-5-TR nor the ICD-11 lists a medical-setting paraphilia.
-Its conceptual roots, however, are deep in early sexology, which treated the doctor-patient encounter as an emotionally charged scene of authority, exposure, and care.
+The interest has no single documented coinage as a named diagnosis; "medical play" is a community term rather than a clinical one.
+Its conceptual roots run deep in early sexology, which treated the doctor-patient encounter as an emotionally charged scene of authority, exposure and care.

 - 1905: Sigmund Freud's Three Essays on the Theory of Sexuality examined scopophilia (pleasure in looking and being looked at) and the eroticisation of vulnerability, concepts that map directly onto being examined and attended to.

-- 1973: the closely related enema interest was named klismaphilia by physician Joanne Denko, one of the few medical-themed interests with a formal clinical coinage, illustrating how specific procedures within the clinical world can become a focus.
+- 1973: the closely related enema interest was named klismaphilia by psychiatrist Joanne Denko in her paper "Klismaphilia: Enema as a Sexual Preference," one of the few medical-themed interests with a formal clinical coinage, showing how a specific procedure within the clinical world can become a focus.

 Cultural & subcultural evolution

-Through the late 20th and early 21st centuries, BDSM educators formalised "medical play" as its own scene category, complete with strong safety conventions and a recognised aesthetic of latex gloves, masks, and chrome instruments.
-In parallel, mainstream culture kept the imagery highly visible: long-running hospital dramas, the perennial doctor and nurse costume tradition, and a large body of doctor-patient role-play in adult media.
-The result is a scenario that is simultaneously a niche kink scene and a near-universal piece of cultural shorthand.
+Through the late 20th and early 21st centuries, BDSM educators formalised "medical play" as its own scene category, complete with strong safety conventions and a recognised aesthetic of latex gloves, masks and chrome instruments.
+In parallel, mainstream culture kept the imagery highly visible: long-running hospital dramas, the perennial doctor-and-nurse costume tradition, and a large body of doctor-patient role-play in adult media.
+The result is a scenario that is at once a niche kink scene and a near-universal piece of cultural shorthand.

 In practice